Gizra/Gizra-Way-Book/price_offer.md

 ### Pre-processing data

-There are cases that for example the body field may hold internal links or media that needs to be attached.
-Often times some massaging is needs, however we don't have a specific formula for this as it's a custom that may differ from site to site.
+There are cases that for example the body field may hold internal links or media that needs to be retained .
+Often times some massaging is needs.
+However we currently don't have a specific formula for this as it's a custom that may differ from site to site.
 It is important to be aware of this, and add it to the estimation.